ALT-F4-LLC/vorpal/README.md

 2. Navigate to Vorpal's project root directory
 3. Enter the development environment with `nix develop` or `nix-direnv`

-At this point you should be able to use `just` in the shell and can run one of the standardized commands:
+At this point you should be able to use `just` in the shell and can run one of the following:

 - `just build` which uses Cargo for faster builds
 - `just package` which uses Nix for reproducible builds